cprussin/token/README.md

 tok = Token.new('AES-128-CFB', key: key, iv: iv)

 token = tok.generate(0, '0.0.0.0', Time.now + 5)
+tok.verify(token, '0.0.0.0')  # => 0
 ```

 If you call `Token.new` without any arguments then it will create a Token class
-with the default cipher, (random) key, and (random) initialization vector.
+with the default cipher, a random key, and a random initialization vector.